- Learning Pool

 This course provides graduates with the skills and knowledge necessary to apply best practice within information systems in organisations.

-This course is offered at the Magee campus by the Faculty of Computing and Engineering.
+This course is offered at the Magee campus by the Faculty of Computing, Engineering and the Built Environment.
 If you wish to develop your knowledge of Information Technologies (IT) to an advanced level, this is the course for you.
 This course will enable you to learn about the underlying principles of information technologies and to acquire skills for the development and maintenance of computer-based systems in modern organisations.

 Sign up for course updates